Micralign: Micralign 100

 The sales pitch to early customers was simple; they could use their existing glass master masks, or "reticles", without the need to print working masks at all.
 The masks would last 100,000 uses instead of 10.
 By the next year, the company was in full-out production and had a year-long backlog of orders.
 By 1976, they were selling 30 a month.
 The only issue found during initial use was that the longer exposures led to new issues with thermal expansion, which was cured by moving from conventional soda-lime glass to borosilicate glass for the masks.

 The real advantage was not a reduction in mask costs, but improved yield.
 A 1975 report by a 3rd party research firm outlined the impressive advantages; because the contact problems with dirt and sticking emulsion were eliminated, yields had improved dramatically.
 For simple single-layer ICs like the 7400-series, yields improved from 75 percent with contact printing to 90 percent with the Micralign.
 Results were more dramatic for larger chips; a typical four-function calculator chip yielded 30 percent using contact printing, Micralign yielded 65 percent.

 Microprocessors were only truly useful after the introduction of the Micralign.
 The Intel 8088 had yields of about 20% on older systems, improving to 60% on the Micralign.
 Other microprocessors were designed from the start specifically for fabrication on the Micralign.
 The Motorola 6800 was produced using contact aligners and sold for $295 in single units.
 Chuck Peddle found customers would not buy it at that cost and designed a low-cost replacement.
 When Motorola management refused to fund development, he left and moved to MOS Technology.
 Their MOS 6502 was designed specifically for the Micralign in mind, with a combination of high yield and smaller feature set allowing them to hit their design cost of $5 per unit.
-They introduced the 6502 only a year after the 6800, selling it for $25 in singles, and selling both the 6502 and RIOT to Atari for a total of $12 per pair.
+They introduced the 6502 only a year after the 6800, selling it for $25 in singles, and sold the subsequent 6507 with their RIOT support IC to Atari for a total of $12 per pair.